enermaps/enermaps/di/README.md

 This service retrieves the different sources to be integrated into the database.

-## Dataflows

-The data integration is based on forked versions of `dataflows` and `datapackage-py`supporting raster data sources.
-These versions are cloned and installed via the Dockerfile.

 ## Work in progress

-- Test of pipeline using NEWA data
+- Test of pipeline using:

+  - NEWA data
+  - Admin units (LAU NUTS)

-- Upload to the frontend via POST API (still testing)
+- Upload to the frontend via POST API

-- Upload to the DB (TBD)
+- Upload to the DB